lmschulte/iRNA-seq/README.md

 Description:

 iRNA-seq utilizes intron coverage to determine genome-wide transcriptional activity.
 This pipeline has been adapted for use with genomes not available through the UCSC Genome Browser.
-For genomes included in the UCSC Genome Browser see (Madsen et al, 2015) [link?].
+For genomes included in the UCSC Genome Browser see (Madsen et al., 2015) [link?].

 Installation: